-I am a photographer with an interest in social documentary and visual sociology.
+I am a photographer with an interest in social documentary, portraiture and visual sociology.

-I aim to represent working class people in a dignified and progressive way.
+My aim is to represent people in a dignified and progressive way.

-I was a founder and the production director of the London Street Photography Festival.
+I was a founder and production director of the London Street Photography Festival.
 In this role I championed young people, under-represented minorities and women.
-In 2017, LSPF was the first global SP festival to achieve a majority of women in our management team, guest speaker list and competition judges.
-Additionally, we made the competition free to enter for under 21’s, and this brought forward exceptional talents, most originating from South Asia.
+In 2017, LSPF was the first street photography festival in the world to achieve a majority of women in our management team, guest speaker list and rosta of competition judges.
+We made the LSPF competition free to enter for under 21’s.
+This brought forward many exceptional talents, most originating from South Asia.

-In 2020 I was awarded a BA (Hons) Photography 1st class at Coventry University, UK
+In 2020 I was awarded a Bachelor of Arts Photography (1st class – Hons) at Coventry University, UK

-I am currently studying MFA Photography at the University for Creative Arts, UK
+I am currently studying for a Master of Fine Arts in Photography at the University for the Creative Arts, UK

 My work has been published in newspapers, magazines and online.

-Born in Lambeth.
-My family moved to North West Hamsphire as part of the “London overspill” in the late 60’s.
+Born in Lambeth, my family moved to North West Hampshire in the late 60’s as part of the “London overspill”.
 I married Cheryl, my childhood sweetheart.
-We have two daughters Aretha and Peta and two grandsons Reggie and Lenny.
+We are blessed with two daughters Aretha and Peta and now two grandsons Reggie and Lenny.

 I changed career to become a firefighter.
-I served the front line in Basingstoke for 23 years.
-I gained multiple fire service qualifications as a breathing apparatus instructor, a specialist rescue vehicle instructor, a first aid instructor, a driving instructor, a fire safety officer and an educator who visited schools teaching young people about the dangers of fire and how to escape from a burning building.
-I was a Fire Brigade Union official and organised members, worked towards equality, represented grievances, attended education schools, conferences and took part in meetings with senior management.
-Sadly, I was dismissed from the fire brigade following a minor health problem,
+I served in Basingstoke on the front line for 23 years.
+I gained multiple fire service qualifications as a breathing apparatus instructor, a specialist rescue vehicle instructor, a first aid instructor, a driving instructor, a fire safety officer and community educator who visited schools teaching young people about the dangers of fire and how to escape from a burning building.
+I was a Fire Brigade Union official and organised members, worked towards equality, represented grievances, attended education schools, conferences and took part in negotiation meetings with senior management.
+Sadly, I was dismissed from the fire brigade following a minor health problem.

 I changed career to become an event manager.
 During the late 1990’s I was the producer of the legendary pre digital multi-media collective Raya.
-We held down a three-year residency at the Institute of Contemporary Arts, London.
-We produced multi media events across the world for the British Council and other institutions and organisations.
+We held down a three-year residency at the Institute of Contemporary Arts in London.
+We produced multi media events across the world for the British Council and various institutions and organisations.
 I have managed and directed large productions for diverse organisations, companies and festivals.
-Including Glastonbury and the United Nations (ITU) in Geneva where I was responsible for a million Euro conference production budget.
+Including Glastonbury, Love Music Hate Racism, the East End Film Festival and the United Nations (ITU) in Geneva where I was responsible for a million Euro production budget.

 I was a part time lecturer at Salisbury Art College.
 I was a lead tutor for BBC Blast.
-I have delivered ground breaking creative courses to disadvantaged youth for the Princes Trust, Hackney Council, Towr Hamlets, The Naional Portrit Gallery and others.
+I have delivered groundbreaking creative courses to disadvantaged youth for the Princes Trust, Hackney Council, Tower Hamlets, The National Portrait Gallery and others.

-In 2010 I changed career to work as a Tour and Production manager in the music industry.
-My “A” list clients have included Wu-Tang Clan, Pusha T, Duke Dumont, Maya Jane Coles, TY, Lethal Bizzle, MOBO, LOTM, Designeer and many others.
-I travelled to all corners of the globe delivering shows and tours.
+In 2010 I changed career to work as a tour and production manager in the music industry.
+I have travelled to all corners of the globe delivering shows and tours.
+My “A” list clients have included Wu-Tang Clan, Pusha T, Duke Dumont, Maya Jane Coles, TY, Lethal Bizzle, MOBO, LOTM, Desiigner and many others.

-For a time I was based in Beverly Hills, California, working with Wu Music Group, 360 Management, G.O.O.D Music and Rocnation.
+For a time I was based in Beverly Hills, California, working for Wu Music Group, 360 Management, G.O.O.D Music and Rocnation.

-I had climbed to the top of my profession and at this moment decided to back off and create space for my love of photography.
-Today I consider myself to be a photographer.
-Occasionally I produce tours and events if an old friend asks and I have enough empty pages in my diary.
+I had climbed to the top of my profession and it was at this moment that I decided to back away and make space for my love of photography.
+Today I consider myself to be a photographer, although I occasionally produce tours and events if an old friend asks and I have empty pages in the diary.

-I also supply DJ services to West Ham United, this is the best Saturday job in the world.
+Additionally, I supply DJ services to West Ham United, this is the finest Saturday job in the world, COYI.